United for Change: Deliberative Coalition Formation to Change the Status Quo: Formal Model

 \begin{definition}[Deliberative Transition System] A \emph{deliberative transition system} over a set of proposals $X$ and a set of agents $V$ is a transition system that has $\DD$ as its set of states, a subset of states $\DD_0 \subseteq \DD$ as its set of initial states, and a set of transitions~$\mathcal{S}$. \end{definition}

-Deliberative transition systems can be used to analyze the dynamics of the deliberation process; we focus on maximal runs over a deliberative transition system, as we are interested in the results of such a process.
+Deliberative transition systems describe all possible sequences of deliberative coalition structures that can be obtained by executing a given set of transitions, starting from a given set of initial deliberative coalition structures.
+As such, they can be used to analyze the dynamics of the deliberation process.
+We define deliberations as maximal runs of such systems.

 \begin{definition}[Deliberation] A \emph{deliberation} is a maximal run of a deliberative transition system, that is, a run that does not occur as a prefix of any other run (i.e., cannot be extended). \end{definition}